 - Selecting a major

 - Pre Health and Pre Law career advisement

 - Gaining experience through the Academic Internship Program

 - Workshops on resume writing, job search, and interview skills

 You can help your students by listening to their confusions and concerns and providing suggestions about how they can research various career directions.
 Introduce them to family friends and neighbors who work at a variety of careers so that they can begin to understand about the wide range of possibilities.
 It’s fine to be undecided about a career choice, but it is important to be taking steps to learn more about themselves and about careers.

-Below are programs that the Center for Career Development offers.
+Below are programs that the Center for Internships and Career Development offers.
 Please encourage your student to participate in these programs to develop their career decisions.
 This year-by-year information may be helpful in beginning a dialogue with them about careers.

 The National Association of Colleges and Employers (NACE) website also has useful information about how families can assist students with the career planning process through the NACE Parent Library.